ruvnet/phone-agent/README.md

 5. Select the events you want to receive (e.g., `email.sent`, `email.delivered`, etc.).
 6. Save the webhook configuration.
 7. Copy the signing secret for use in your environment variables.

+### Bland.ai Webhooks

+1. Log in to your Bland.ai account.
+2. Navigate to the Webhooks section.
+3. Configure a webhook endpoint pointing to your application (e.g., `https://your-app.pages.dev/api/webhook`).
+4. Select the call events you want to receive.
+5. Save the webhook configuration.

 ## License